 In both local and global contexts, humans are radically modifying the environment and producing new societal risks.
-In light of these developments, my program of research examines why we respond to and manage these changes in the ways that we do.
-What do our actions reveal about society and our fraught relationship with nature?
-And what do these actions reveal about our relationship to one another?
+In light of these developments, my program of research examines why we respond to and manage these changes in the ways that we do; what our actions reveal about society and our fraught relationship with nature; and what these actions reveal about our relationship to one another.

 Wildfires, Suburbanization, Affluence and Hazard Vulnerability